Not So Fast — Microsoft Paint Isn't Dead & Gone

 Some creatives have come out in opposition, saying that they still use MS Paint to resize images and perform basic edits.

-Microsoft isn't abandoning Paint without an alternative: Paint 3D is the 2017 version of the classic Paint, with advanced 3D modeling and drawing capabilities.
-You can create Pixar-like characters onscreen and more easily visualize how you might want to remodel a room.
+Microsoft isn't abandoning Paint without an alternative: Paint 3D is the 2017 version of the classic Paint, with advanced 3D modelling and drawing capabilities.
+You can create Pixar-like characters onscreen and more easily visualise how you might want to remodel a room.

 Still, it's sad to see the original Paint come an end.
 (In contrast, it was far easier to bid farewell to Clippy back in 2007.)
 If you need a place to express your sorrow and find support, don your finest black and connect with Reddit's Microsoft Paint community.